 #3.
 Automated GUI Tests.

-This type of automated testing is the toughest form of automation because it involve testing of User interface of the application.
+This type of automated testing is the toughest form of automation because it involves testing of a User interface of the application.

 Some Misconceptions about Automation Testing

 Over the years, I have heard some misconceptions about test automation.
 I think I should clear them too in this article.